oracle/graal/substratevm/RESOURCES.md

-# Accessing Resources in Substrate VM Images
+# Accessing Resources in Native Images

 By default, the native-image builder will not integrate any of the resources which are on the classpath during image building into the image it creates.
 To make calls such as `Class.getResource()`, `Class.getResourceAsStream()` (or the corresponding ClassLoader methods) return specific resources (instead of null), the resources that should be accessible at image runtime need to be explicitly specified.
 This can be done via a configuration file such as the following: